nergui85/nys_salary_project/nys_salary_project.md

 <img src="nys_salary_project_files/figure-gfm/unnamed-chunk-4-1.png" width="90%" />

-\#Varvara & Justin - Statistical Analysis(ANOVA and Tukey Test)

-\#Performing the ANOVA tests to determine significant difference in the means of total pay among municipal employees by county in 2022
+# ANOVA and Tukey’s Test

-Null Hypothesis(Ho) = The mean base salary is constant for all counties H1 = The mean base salary is different for all municipalities
+\#Null Hypothesis(Ho) = The mean base salary is constant for all counties \#H1 = The mean base salary is different for all municipalities

 ``` r
 bs_model = payroll_data %>%